nateinaction/sheilacallaham-portfolio/content/about.md

 What drives me?

 Big hairy audacious goals.
-Commradery.
+Comradery.
 Hard work AND hard play.
 Learning.
 Growing.
 Asking lots of questions.
 Listening for the threads of similarity between seemingly different positions.
 Being the best that I can be.
 Inspiring the best in others.

 My goal is to find a company whose vision and mission inspires me — a company I can believe in.
 It also means finding an environment where my skills will be not only be valued, but also *utilized*.
 I know I bring a lot to the table and I’m hungry to make a difference.